 Version 5 is based on kernel 2.6.18 and is still suitable for computing in X-ray crystallography.
 Maintenance updates to this version are planned to be made available until Mar 31st, 2017.

 Version 6 is based on kernel 2.6.32 and is quite suitable for computing in X-ray crystallography.
 Maintenance updates to this version are planned to be made available until Nov 31st, 2020.
+CentOS 7 is the current distribution (based on kernel 3.10), and advisable for the latest hardware.

 - 1 Installation and maintenance of CentOS machines